FudanSELab/awesome-software-engineering-research/README.md

 ### API Misuse
    - [MUBench](https://github.com/stg-tud/MUBench), MUBench (pronounced "Moo Bench") is an automated benchmark for API-misuse detectors, based on the MUBench benchmarking dataset.
 If you encounter any problems using MUBench, please report them to us.
 If you have any questions, please contact Sven Amann.
    - [CryptoAPI-Bench](https://github.com/CryptoGuardOSS/cryptoapi-bench): A Comprehensive Benchmark on Java Cryptographic API Misuses

+### Variable Misuee
+   - [great](https://github.com/google-research-datasets/great), [ICLR20-Great](https://github.com/VHellendoorn/ICLR20-Great),, the dataset for the variable-misuse task, described in the ICLR 2020 paper 'Global Relational Models of Source Code' [https://openreview.net/forum?id=B1lnbRNtwr].
+This repository contains the data and code to replicate our ICLR 2020 paper on models of source code that combine global and structural information, including the Graph-Sandwich model family and the GREAT (Graph-Relational Embedding Attention Transformer) model.

 ### API Recommendation
   - [BIKER](https://github.com/tkdsheep/BIKER-ASE2018), The dataset and source code for paper "API Method Recommendation without Worrying About the Task-API Knowledge Gap", ASE, [Paper](https://dl.acm.org/doi/10.1145/3238147.3238191), including about 400 API retrieval tasks from Stack Overflow.